Ella and Stan

 The term Gaslighting (1) comes from a 1930’s play called “Gas Light” that was adapted into a film.
 In the story, a husband causes his wife to question her sanity by secretly dimming and brightening gas lights and making noises in the house and pretending that these things did not happen.
 Gaslighting can be difficult to see at first, but it generally refers to a pattern in which the “gas lighter” attempts to make someone doubt themselves and their grasp on reality.
 Of course, people can disagree over different perceptions of an issue and it is not gaslighting.
 I give the example, of a child who falls and is crying over the pain and shock of a bloody knee.
 There may be a disagreement about whether they tripped over a crack or thier undone shoelace or whether the cut needs a bandage or not.
 This is not gaslighting.
 Gaslight would occur in this instance if a caregiver said to the child “don’t be so sensitive, stand up, you’re not hurt” having the effect to make the child doubt what they are feeling.
 Specifically, gaslighting occurs when one denies another’s experiences and contributes towards them doubting their own truth.
 This can involve telling them they are not feeling what they are feeling and/or blaming them for being “too sensitive” or “irrational” or for “misunderstanding”.
 A person who starts to doubt their own experience is less likely to state boundaries or concerns.

 - “muddying the waters”

 “Muddying the water” (2) involves using lengthy dialogue or emails that contain excessive facts, circular arguments, related but off-topic content, and/or “jumping-on” small inconsistencies or inaccuracies in a person’s statements.
-These are attempts to confuse the issue, dismiss boundary setting or draw focus away from a boundary crossing.
+These are attempts to confuse the issue, to draw focus away from the boundary violation being discussed.